toivoh/Debug.jl/README.md

 Known Issues
 ------------
-I have tried to encode the scoping rules of julia as accurately as possible, but I'm bound to have missed something.
+I have tried to encode the scoping rules of Julia as accurately as possible, but I'm bound to have missed something.
 Also,
 * The scoping rules for `for` blocks etc. in global scope are not quite accurate.